Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Comparative overview of R implementations

 \subsection{Time-varying hazards model}

-We can compare the time-varying hazards model from the \pkg{tram} and the \pkg{flexsurv} package \citep{pkg:flexsurv} which allows to estimate time-varying covariate effects.
-We start by examining the models for the \emph{interval-censored event times}. \begin{Schunk} \begin{Sinput} R> tram::Coxph(iDFS | randarm ~ 1, data = CAOsurv, log_first = TRUE) R> flexsurv::flexsurvspline(iDFS ~ randarm + gamma1(randarm) + + gamma2(randarm), data = CAOsurv, k = 3) \end{Sinput} \end{Schunk}
+We can compare the time-varying hazards model from the \pkg{tram} and the \pkg{flexsurv} package \citep{pkg:flexsurv} which allows to estimate time-varying treatment effects.
+We start by examining the models for the \emph{interval-censored event times}. \begin{Schunk} \begin{Sinput} R> tram::Coxph(iDFS | randarm ~ 1, data = CAOsurv) R> flexsurv::flexsurvspline(iDFS ~ randarm + gamma1(randarm) + + gamma2(randarm), data = CAOsurv, k = 3) \end{Sinput} \end{Schunk}

-The in-sample log-likelihood is $-$2'252.95 for the \pkg{flexsurv} model and $-$2'321.58 for the \pkg{tram} model.
+The in-sample log-likelihood is $-$2'252.95 for the \pkg{flexsurv} model and $-$2'240.21 for the \pkg{tram} model.
 The estimated time-varying ratios of the cumulative hazards are shown in the plot below.

 \begin{Schunk}

 { }

 \end{Schunk}